Wabkur/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-function that prints a listint_t linked list
+function that frees a listint_t list